tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 {{< /collapse >}}

 After failing miserably to acquire WhatsApp credentials, I needed another chat provider.
-My collaborators were unwilling to migrate away from WhatsApp, so the chatbot will have to communicate with me on another platform, and I will forward the messages.
+My collaborators were unwilling to migrate away from WhatsApp, so the chatbot would have to communicate with me on another platform, and I'd forward the messages.
-This prevents my previous idea of full automation, but copying some messages would still be less work than before.
+This prevented my previous idea of full automation, but copying some messages would still be less work than before.

 For personal communication, I try to use Signal as much as possible because it is free, open-source, and end-to-end encrypted.
 Unfortunately, Signal does not have an official bot API, and the inofficial ones seemed finicky to set up.